 Author addenda state the rights that the author will retain after passing an article to a publisher for publication.
 Addenda vary considerably, so care must be taken to choose an addendum that suits the author (or institution) in each particular case.
 SPARC (a US organisation) provides information on how to apply these.

-This is an internationally recognised licensing scheme which permits the sharing, reuse, repurpose and remix of creative material whilst also ensuring that creators retain the right to attribution as a minimum.
+This is an internationally recognised licensing scheme which permits the sharing, reuse, repurpose and remix of material whilst also ensuring that creators retain the right to attribution as a minimum.

 Delayed Open Access